-Did you know that it’s completely normal to have a decreased sex drive after giving birth?
+Did you know that it’s completely normal to have a decreased sex drive after having a baby?
 I had no clue until I experienced it firsthand.
-This feeling can actually last for months; however, most women report this decrease in libido to be temporary.
-Some women also report a decreased sex drive while breastfeeding, saying it returned once baby weaned and they stopped nursing completely.
+This feeling can last for months; however, most women report this decrease in libido to be temporary.
+Some women also report a decreased sex drive while breastfeeding, saying it returned once baby was weaned and they stopped nursing completely.
 But if you think about it, doesn’t it stand to reason that a life change so major would have an impact on your love life?
 After all, a new baby affects everything else . . .

 We get it.
 You’re exhausted.

 Your sex drive now has to compete with the overwhelming fatigue that accompanies welcoming a newborn into your family.
 This can be especially challenging for first-time parents.
 (I know it was for us!)
 New babies are demanding and require round-the-clock care.
 Sometimes you just want to nap and not be touched.
 And that is perfectly okay.

 You’re also recovering from the trauma of giving birth.

 Having a baby is hard work, no matter how you decide to go about it.
 Your hormones are all over the place.
 You may even be suffering from postpartum depression.
 You may worry that sex will be painful—there’s a reason the OBGYN advises waiting six weeks before resuming sexual activity!
 I’m just going to tell it like it is: those first few encounters might be painful and uncomfortable.
 (So don’t forget the lube!)
 You might even feel less sexy after having a baby, which impacts your sex drive.

 You may be worried about becoming pregnant again.